jsdoc/jsdoc.github.io/content/en/about-namepaths.md

 ```
 {% endexample %}

-The example below shows: an _instance_ method named "say," an _inner_ function also named "say," and a _static_ method also named "say."
+The example below shows: an _instance_ method named `say`, an _inner_ function also named `say`, and a _static_ method also named `say`.
 These are three distinct methods that all exist independently of one another.

 {% example "Use a documentation tag to describe your code." %}